A fundamental principle at Goodwill of South Central WI is that everyone can work.

 Supported Employment helps local employers save recruitment and training costs, reduce turnover (average job retention for SE participants is more than 8 years), expand and diversify their workforce and find the enthusiastic workers they are looking for.
 In turn, employers help individuals with disabilities attain their goals of greater independence.

 Individuals are currently referred to Goodwill by the Dane County Developmental Disabilities Unit within the Human Services Department and the Wisconsin Division of Vocational Rehabilitation.
-If you are interested in learning more about our Supported Employment services or would like to employ an individual through our program, please contact our Director of Mission Program Development, Kate Buenger (e-mail or call 608-246-3140, ext.
-190).
+If you are interested in learning more about our Supported Employment services or would like to employ an individual through our program, please contact our Program Manager, Susan Kozar (e-mail or call 608-246-3140, ext.
+1176).